Li Kui (Water Margin): Character assessment

+"Li Kui storms the Hall of Loyalty", a Qing dynasty Yangliuqing woodblock print depicting Li Kui attacking Song Jiang by the mistake.
+From left to right: Wu Song, Gu Dasao, Sun Erniang, Hu Sanniang, Guan Sheng, the emissary, a maid, Gongsun Sheng, Song Jiang, Wu Yong, Li Kui, Lin Chong, Chai Jin, Zhu Tong, Liu Tang and Yan Qing.

-The novel depicts Li Kui as having a very dark complexion, a reddish-yellow unibrow and fiery-looking eyes.
+The novel describes Li Kui as having a very dark complexion, a reddish-yellow unibrow and fiery eyes.
 He is as strong as an ox, which is why he is called "Iron Ox".
-But he is better known as "Black Whirlwind" for his dark skin and his berserk behaviour in fights.
-Li, who carries a pair of axes, has a bad temper, likes to drink and is fond of gambling.
-He strikes fear in people just with an intense glare.
-Li Kui is prone to goes into battle without any clothes.
+However, he is better known as "Black Whirlwind" for his dark complexion and berserk behaviour.
+Wielding a pair of axes in combat, he is notorious for his bad temper, drinking habits, and addiction to gambling.
+He strikes fear in people with just an intense glare.
+Li Kui is also known for rushing into battle without any clothes on.

-Li Kui also known for his savagery, as there are frequent depiction of cannibalism among the 108 Liangshan outlaws characters, and Li Kui is the most representative one among them.
-Lu Xun, in particular, felt disturbed with the scale of brutality shown by Li Kui in the novel.
+Li Kui is notorious for his savagery.
+Although some of the other 108 Heroes are mentioned in Water Margin to have engaged in cannibalism, Li Kui is one of the more prominent examples.
+The 20th-century writer Lu Xun, in particular, felt disturbed by the extent of Li Kui's brutality in the novel.

-Li Kui, despite mostly known for his simple-mindedness yet popular as a character, there are numerous studies for how his personality is shown in the novel.
-Li Kui is considered as a representative of the peasant classes' real-world struggles, highlighting class conflict in a feudal society.
-Majority of the people believe Li Kui is a person with incomplete mental faculties leading to psychological distortion; albeit some sees Li Kui as a subversive anti-hero in the novel's later arcs, where the outlaws debate surrendering to the government.
-His alleged "madness" masks deep wisdom and resistance, making him a "wise fool" (智若愚, appearing foolish but profoundly insightful)—a trope in literature where apparent stupidity hides truth-telling.
-Others analyzed Li Kui in more religious aspects, by quoting from the words of Luo Zhenren (a Taoist immortal in the novel who comments on the characters' fates) and a famous line from Laozi's Tao Te Ching (chapter 5): "天地不仁，以万物为刍狗" ("Heaven and Earth are impartial and treat all beings as disposable "straw dogs" used in rituals").
-This portrays the spiritual character of Li Kui as being representative of the chaotic force of nature, blending divine indifference with animalistic instincts.
+Li Kui, despite being known mainly for his simple-mindedness, remains a popular subject of academic studies of Water Margin characters for his personality.
+He is considered representative of the peasant's everyday struggles, highlighting class conflict in feudal Chinese society.
+While some might see Li Kui as a person with incomplete mental faculties which account for his distorted mindset, others see him as a subversive anti-hero in the novel's story arc on the outlaws' quest for amnesty.
+His alleged "madness" masks deep wisdom and resistance, making him a "wise fool" who appears foolish but is profoundly insightful — a trope in literature where apparent stupidity hides truth-telling.
+Others analyse Li Kui in more religious aspects, by quoting from the words of Taoist Luo and a famous line from the Tao Te Ching: "Heaven and Earth are impartial; treat all beings as disposable "straw dogs" (used in rituals)".
+This portrays Li Kui's spiritual character as symbolising the chaotic force of nature, blending divine indifference with animalistic instincts.

-Modern Arts
+Modern references

 In the video game Jade Empire by Bioware, a character who resembles Li Kui and also goes by the nickname "The Black Whirlwind" joins the player's party as it gets underway.
-He displays many of the same traits as the Water Margin character and wields the same fighting weapon (twin axes).
+He displays many of the same traits as the Water Margin character and also wields a pair of axes.

-The OVA adaptation of Mitsuteru Yokoyama's Giant Robo could not obtain licence for the original cast of the manga or the live-action series, so the creators used characters from Yokoyama's body of work, including adaptations of Water Margin.
+The OVA adaptation of Mitsuteru Yokoyama's Giant Robo could not obtain the licence for the original cast of the manga or the live-action series, so the creators used characters from Yokoyama's body of work, including adaptations of Water Margin.
 The character of Tetsugyu (which roughly translates as "Iron Ox"), known too as the Black Whirlwind, is based on Yokoyama's adaptation of Li Kui.